denten-books/plain-text/0-intro.md

 out toward the unfamiliar and create things yet unknown" [@flusser_freedom_2003, 12].
 The expellee and the settled inhabitant need each other.
-Through what Flusser calls "creative dialogue," the dialectics of exile can lead to "informed renewal" [@flusser_freedom_2003, 84].
+Through what Flusser calls "creative dialogue," the dialectics of exile can lead to "informed renewal" of shared space [@flusser_freedom_2003, 84].
 Without the protection of one's home, everything turns to noise.
-There can no information without a dwelling, Flusser writes, "and without information,, in a chaotic world, one can neither feel nor think nor act" [@flusser_does_2011, 12].
-In *Plain Text*, the reciprocal movement to making strange emulates the practice of reverse engineering.[^ln-krsh] Unlike estrangement, the reverse engineering of devices aims to bring the obscure to light.
-My methodology thus lies in the dual complimentary movement between making known and making strange.
-In each chapter I question metaphors like "closing windows" and "dragging and dropping files."
-The questioning often leads us to the internals of the device, where the material contexts of the metaphor can be examine.
+There can no information without a dwelling, Flusser writes, "and without information, in a chaotic world, one can neither feel nor think nor act" [@flusser_does_2011, 12].
+In *Plain Text*, I model the reciprocal movement to making strange on the diverse practices of reverse engineering.[^ln-krsh] Unlike estrangement, the reverse engineering of devices aims to bring the obscure to light.
+My methodology thus lies in the dual complimentary motion between making known and making strange.
+Each chapter unpacks metaphors like "closing windows," "bookmarking a page, "and "dragging and dropping files" to reveal the internals of the device.
 The metaphor and the machine help organize the book and each of its chapters.

 The language of computation employs many vivid metaphors, which lose their evocative power with frequent use.
 The task of a literary scholar becomes then